BrainsDevOps/timeout-action-user1/readme.md

-# Workflow cleaner action tester
+# Workflow cleaner action tester1
 Checks for all running jobs in the past X days and cancels any jobs that had been running for more than a specified timeout.

 ## Uses